jumpinjackie/forge-e33-mod/design/WHITE.md

  - In the game, Intervention is Sciel's ability that lets an ally take their turn immediately along with an AP boost
  - Mechanically, we've mapped "granting extra turns" to untapping creatures.
 Nothing approximates an "AP boost" for creatures, so we've given it a granting of hexproof.
- - This has the name of "Sciel's Intervention" as "Intervention" on its own has a risk of being "name-squatted" by an actual card from Wizards in the future.
+ - This has the name of "Sciel's Intervention" as "Intervention" on its own is too generic has a risk of being "name-squatted" by an actual card from Wizards in the future.

 ## The Fracture